wuliong/blog/_posts/2018-06-17-print-system-info.md

-df # disked space used on all currently mounted file systems df -h # print sizes in human readable format df --total # print a grand total at the end
+df # disked space used on all currently mounted file systems df -h # print sizes in human readable format df --total # print a grand total at the end du # amount of disk space used by current directory and every subdirectory du -a # show counts for all files, not just directories du -c # print a grand total at the end du --max-depth=K # show counts for directory that is at most MAX_DEPTH levels
+                 # down from the root of the hierarchy.
+The root is at level 0,
+                 # so du --max-depth=0 is equivalent to du -s
+du -s # print only a total
+du -t size # print entries with a size greater than or equal to that du --time # show most recent modification timestamp du --time=access # show most recent access tiemstamp du --exclude=pattern # skip subdirectories or files matching pattern
 ```